guardian/ssm-scala/README.md

 3. Download the executable from the [project release page](https://github.com/guardian/ssm-scala/releases).
 Instructions on usage can be found in the above sections.

-Note: SSM needs the target server to have its port 443 open (to poll, over HTTPS, instructions from AWS).
+Note: SSM needs the target server to have outbound port 443 (ssm-agent's communication with AWS's SSM and EC2 Messages endpoints).